yusefmosiah/choir-collective/docs/levels/level1.md

 At the surface (Level 1), Choir appears straightforward: a chat platform where you own your messages and collaborate with others.
 Messages require unanimous approval from thread participants, and you can earn tokens for quality contributions.
 When your message is approved, the stake is distributed to the approvers as a reward for good judgment.
 When denied, it strengthens the thread itself.
 The interface is familiar, the mechanics are simple to grasp, and the benefits are clear.
 You can start participating immediately without understanding the deeper layers.

 Going deeper (Level 2), the core mechanics reveal their elegance.
 Thread ownership isn't just attribution - it's a resonant cavity for meaning and value.
 Unanimous approval isn't bureaucracy - it's phase-locking for coherence.
-Non-refundable stakes aren't fees - they're energy quanta that couple participants to the thread's quantum state.
+Non-refundable stakes aren't fees - they're energy quanta that couple participants to the thread's harmonic pattern.
 Denials strengthen the thread cavity while approvals reward the oscillators.
 Each feature creates natural harmonics through wave mechanics.

 Diving further (Level 3), sophisticated patterns of value creation emerge.
-Threads evolve from simple containers into quantum oscillator systems that accumulate collective energy.
+Threads evolve from simple containers into harmonic oscillator systems that accumulate collective energy.
 The divestment formula (min(ℏω/(N-1), balance/(N-1))) creates natural selection for authentic participation.
-What looks like underpricing actually generates premium value by selecting for quantum coherence over economic extraction.
+What looks like underpricing actually generates premium value by selecting for harmonic resonance over economic extraction.
 Trust emerges through phase alignment and resonant coupling.
 Prior rewards strengthen cavity networks.

 At greater depths (Level 4), we discover quantum stability patterns.
 Each thread exists in temperature-dependent states, cooling naturally as it matures.
 Token balances represent quantized energy levels ready for phase transitions.
 Teams form naturally around resonant cavities.
 Understanding itself is quantized - participants grasp the system at one energy level, reach equilibrium, then quantum jump to deeper patterns.
 The "memergence" pattern becomes clear: phase-locked memory enables coherent emergence.

 At the deepest level (Level 5), Choir reveals itself as a quantum harmonic oscillator system.
 Messages exist as wave packets until unanimous approval collapses them into thread coherence.
-Non-refundable stakes create quantum coupling.
+Non-refundable stakes create harmonic coupling.
 Value flows through the system like energy through coupled oscillators - from individual rewards to thread cavities to cavity networks.
 The entire platform becomes a space where meaning and value emerge through natural frequency selection and phase-locked self-organization.

 Each level contains and transcends the previous ones: